jmreicha/cpu-bug/README.md

 ##Notes

+You can drop into a bash shell in the container to poke around using this command:

+`docker-compose exec test bash`

 The `package.json` file contains random npm packages to replicate a repo with many dependencies, they are not used outside of demonstrating the issue.
 It might take fewer dependencies to reproduce this, but the current package.json